Save, Protect, and Historically Preserve Lions Park

 • Sports Facilities: Basketball courts, horseshoe pits, and a sand volleyball court cater to all ages.

-• Winter Recreation: An outdoor ice skating rink, maintained by the nonprofit Red Lodge Ice (a volunteer group).
+• Winter Recreation: A temporary outdoor ice skating rink, maintained by the nonprofit Red Lodge Ice (a volunteer group).

 • Events Space: Its central location makes it ideal for larger functions, evolving from simple picnics to cultural staples.